Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-There is a reason for distributing the extra PCO on a homotopically non-trivial cycle on the plumbing tube, instead of placing it at a point on the tube.
-Placing the PCO on a point in the plumbing tube will not allow us to interpret the integration over the moduli of the plumbing tube with the R sector state propagating through it as propagator of the R sector string states.
-This is due to the fact that the reparametrization ghost field mode $b_0$ do not commute with the picture changing operator.
-On the other hand if we work within the Hilbert space $\mathcal{H}_0$, then the PCO distributed over a cycle commute with $b_0, L_0$ and $\bar b_0, \bar L_0$.
-This means that smearing the PCO on a cycle in the plumbing tube allows us to interpret the integration over the moduli of the plumbing tube with the R sector state propagating through it as the propagator of the R sector string states \cite{Sen:2015hha}.
+There is a reason for distributing the extra PCO on a homotopically non-trivial cycle on the tube connecting the two components, instead of placing it at a point on the tube.
+Inserting the extra PCO at a point on the tube will not allow us to interpret the integration over the moduli of the tube with an R-sector state propagating along it as a propagator.
+This is due to the fact that the $b_0$ mode of the reparametrization ghost field does not commute with the picture-changing operator.
+On the other hand, if we work within the Hilbert space $\mathcal{H}_0$, then the PCO distributed over a cycle commute with $b_0, L_0$, and $\bar b_0, \bar L_0$.
+This means that smearing the PCO on a cycle on the tube allows us to interpret the integration over the moduli of the tube with the R-sector state propagating along it as a propagator \cite{Sen201501}.